The Value of A/B Testing

 - Algorithms.
 Our media buying is done by a complex architecture of algorithms.
 Each component in the system is constantly being evaluated against alternatives.
 This is how we improve over time.

 - Creatives.
 We constantly test different creatives against each other in an A/B testing type experiment, because different audiences respond to different things.
 This is key for delivering top performance.
+(In order to decide which creatives make it to A/B testing phase, we often seek insight from platforms like Adintel by Soomla, where we can see the types of creatives, from across the relevant category, that perform best)

 - Audiences.
 We A/B test the audiences we target to measure the impact of different characteristics and help us fine-tune who the best target is.